mjonjones/Dentist-Vr-Project/README.md

 ## Project Descirption

-This project was built on top of LIveTourLab.
-LiveTourLab is a framework built on top of React VR, Which is also a framework for the creation of interactive 360 experiences that run in your web browser.
-We chose this framework as opposed to othe technologies because it allowed us to get something up and running very quickly, it has a short learning curve so the rest of the team was able to pick it up and start developing very quickly.
+This project was built on top of LiveTourLab.
+LiveTourLab is a framework built on top of React VR, which is also a framework for the creation of interactive 360 experiences that run in your web browser.
+We chose this framework as opposed to other technologies because it allowed us to get something up and running very quickly and it had a short learning curve so the rest of the team was able to pick it up and start developing very quickly.
 Furthermore LiveTourLab was in fact an upgrade to the current system preferred by the clients.
 They wanted to build on top of their browser based virtual tour and wanted to make it more interactive and child friendly.

+### How LiveTourLabs Works

+The libray provides a React Component called LiveTour.
+This component takes a prop called tourURI which is a JSON file.
+This JSON file is the virtual environment and is rendered by the component when run.

+Custom components can be made for the tour and function similarly to the LiveTour component.
+They take a prop which include the X,Y coords of the feature to be displayed in the 360 view.

 ## Getting Started